 Rebranding Universities.
 A Marketing Study.

 Rebranding universities and colleges abound because they all feel the pinch.
-In the coming years, as the economy puts a damper on prospective students, rebranding will be mandatory.
+As the economy puts a damper on prospective students in the coming years, rebranding will be mandatory.

 Jobs are harder to come by for students.
 Student loans are scarcer and more expensive.
 And universities are cutting back on what they offer.
 It is business.